-- Collect potentially adverse effects that may be generated from AI systems and keep the persons involved in AI in AI business actors informed thereof. - Keep the persons involved in AI in AI business actors informed of the fact that the data digital technologies including AI are being used for various tasks. - Education and reskilling - Provide trainings that comprehensively respond to technological and sociotechnological aspects of AI risk management. - Education for improvement of resilience to environmental changes, etc. - Mental rotation that flexibly switch between "vertical thinking" and "lateral thinking" - Enhance the modelling skill required for organizational evaluation. - Use an agile thinking to extend the learning horizontal line of a field of skill one is bad at. - Improve the evaluation skill to analyze uncertainty that is difficult to predict with past experiences and know-hows. - Convert the "important points" of organizational evaluation (to an agile "instantaneous force plus vitality"). - Method of evaluation of resynchronization (Configuration, Architecture, Synthesis and Dissemination) of more complexed and advanced management in situations where the AI governance is formed in a hybrid of centralization and dispersion.
+- Define characteristics of reliable AI and keep the persons involved in AI in AI business actors informed thereof. - Collect information about laws and regulations applicable to AI systems and keep the persons involved in AI in AI business actors informed thereof. - Collect potentially adverse effects that may be generated from AI systems and keep the persons involved in AI in AI business actors informed thereof. - Keep the persons involved in AI in AI business actors informed of the fact that the data digital technologies including AI are being used for various tasks. - Education and reskilling - Provide trainings that comprehensively respond to technological and sociotechnological aspects of AI risk management. - Education for improvement of resilience to environmental changes, etc. - Mental rotation that flexibly switch between "vertical thinking" and "lateral thinking" - ♦ Enhance the modelling skill required for organizational evaluation. - Use an agile thinking to extend the learning horizontal line of a field of skill one is bad at. - Improve the evaluation skill to analyze uncertainty that is difficult to predict with past experiences and know-hows. - Convert the "important points" of organizational evaluation (to an agile "instantaneous force plus vitality"). - Method of evaluation of resynchronization (Configuration, Architecture, Synthesis and Dissemination) of more complexed and advanced management in situations where the AI governance is formed in a hybrid of centralization and dispersion.

 - The Ministry of Economy, Trade and Industry, Information-technology Promotion Agency, Japan "Digital Skill Standards ver.
-1.1" (August 2023) - The Cabinet Office "Social Principles of Human-Centric AI" (March 2019) - NIST, "AI Risk Management Framework Playbook" (January 2023)
+1.1" (August 2023) - NIST, "AI Risk Management Framework Playbook" (January 2023)

-[Contents of the main part (repeat)] \Excerpts of the main paragraph only
+[Contents of the main part (repeat)] Excerpts of the main paragraph only